 The solutions offered by Marx, and later by Circuitists and Post Keynesians, are what we call practical solutions: extra money/credit needs to be injected into circulation to monetize the profit.
 We argue, moreover, that there is no theoretical solution to the paradox (contra some recent claims made, as elaborated on below).
 In any profit-based monetary system, the creation of credit guarantees that the demand for money/credit is always above the initial supply of credit.
-By extending the demand for money/credit increases continuously, in contrast to other factors of production.
+By extending the demand for money/credit above supply, the importance and the weight of money/credit increases continuously, in contrast to other factors of production.